Update of share buy-back programme ForFarmers

 This press release contains information that qualifies as inside information in the sense of Article 7 paragraph 1 of the EU Market Abuse Regulation.

-Download the weekly report regarding progress of share buy-back programme (including the individual transactions) via this link.
+Download via this link the weekly report regarding progress of share buy-back programme (including the individual transactions).

 Note to the editor: